aircall/frontend-hiring-test/ASSESTMENT_RESULTS.md

-# 👨‍🎨 Assestment results
+# 👨‍🎨 Assessment results

-This pull request is divided into several sections, following the tasks by the level of competencies suggested.
+This pull request is divided into sections, following the tasks by the level of competencies suggested.

 #### Jr. SE contributions